Morwenn/tight_pair/README.md

 - Piecewise construction accepts tuple-like classes instead of just instances of [`std::tuple`][std-tuple] to pass arguments to initialize the pair members.

-- When possible the comparison operators are optimized with bit tricks to be branchless, and hopefully faster than the `std::pair` equivalents.
+- When possible the comparison and relational operators are optimized with bit tricks to be branchless, and hopefully faster than their `std::pair` equivalents.
 They are currently optimized for a subset of the `unsigned` types.
-Here are some benchmarks results I obtained by feeding instances of `std::pair` and `cruft::tight_pair` to comparison sorts from another of my
+Here are some benchmarks results I obtained by feeding instances of `std::pair` and `cruft::tight_pair` to comparison sorts from another of my libraries:
-  libraries:

   ![Benchmark sorting std::pair and cruft::tight_pair](https://i.imgur.com/4wRL5i1.png)

   *Of course* those benchmarks are biased: you may not always get results that good if you replace `unsigned short` by `unsigned int`, but you get the idea.
-These benchmarks can be found in the `bench` directory of the project, and the results have been obtained with MinGW g++ 7.1.0 with the options `-O3 -march=native`.
+The benchmarks can be found in the `bench` directory of the project, and the results have been obtained with MinGW g++ 7.1.0 with the options `-O3 -march=native`.

 - Most of the constructors are conditionally `noexcept` (at the time of writing, only the piecewise constructor and the